 Japan, is possibly my favourite country in Asia.
 You can’t go past Tokyo and I highly recommend a visit to Kyoto.
 Kanazawa is my tip for a less well-known city in Japan to visit.

-Ancient history and sophisticated modern technology and innovation mingle seamlessly in Japan so it is no surprise that when asking the question What is Japan Famous for the answers are a mix of the old and the new.
-From centruies old shrines to bullet trains, cherry blossoms to vending machines and ramen to anime here …
+Ancient history and sophisticated modern technology and innovation mingle seamlessly in Japan, so it is no surprise that when asking the question What is Japan Famous for the answers are a mix of the old and the new.
+From centuries-old shrines to bullet trains, cherry blossoms to vending machines and ramen to anime here are …

-Ancient history and sophisticated modern technology mingle seamlessly in Japan and together create some Japan famous landmarks not to miss.
+Ancient history and sophisticated modern technology mingle seamlessly in Japan and together create some Japan landmarks not to miss.
 Centuries-old shrines across the country are connected by a super-fast bullet train, while Tokyo straddles both an imperial tradition and 21st-century hustle-and-bustle.
-These are stand-out highlights on any Japan itinerary but they’re by no means …
+These are stand-out highlights on any Japan itinerary but are by no means the …

 Many of us associate Japan with being a futuristic and minimalist country.
 But it never forgets its unique heritage and cultural traditions.
 Some of the world’s most famous temples are found here, along with beautiful outdoor excursions.
-If you’re up for journeying to this funky, colourful and eclectic country, planning ahead is key.
-All too …
+If you’re up for journeying to this funky, colorful and eclectic country, planning is key.
+You often hear …

-Travelling to Kyoto is high on the wishlist for most tourists who come to Japan.
-The city is home to countless shrines and golden temples, as well as walls of bamboo forest and hidden gems amidst the canals.
+Traveling to Kyoto is high on the wishlist for most tourists who come to Japan.
+The city is home to countless shrines, golden temples, and walls of bamboo forest and hidden gems amidst the canals.
 This beautiful metropolis is the quintessential Japanese city, filled with history and priceless structures.
-This 2-day itinerary …
+This 2-day itinerary guide offers travel …

 Tokyo is one of the most exciting and vibrant cities in the world.
 I first visited Tokyo as a teenager back in the 1980s.
 At the time I found Tokyo Japan quite intimidating but on a recent trip, I found it far easier to negotiate.
 If you only have one day in Tokyo it is …